SEAP Southeast Asia Pilot-1

 PHUKET YACHT HAVEN

 This marina has all-tide access and superyacht berthing.
 Access is from the east on all tides, though deep draft vessels need to take additional care to follow the channel during lows.
-We recommend first time approach is made during daylight hours and at high tide.
+We recommend you make your first time approach during daylight hours and at high tide.
 The minimum depth on the approach is 2.5 metres at low tide.

 Facilities include a special work dock for smaller jobs, fresh water and fuel delivery services. +66 (0) 76 206704.
 VHF Ch.
 68.